maymehansen/Documenation_For_Mapping/README.md

 ## Overview/Links
   - [Link to Informatica](http://go.byu.edu/infadev)

-This mapping extracts data from the `person_training` and `address_training` tables in the `training_postgres_public` source connection and transforms it according to client requirements.
-The transformed data is then loaded into a flat file target connection named "Flat File."
+This mapping extracts data from the `person_training` and `address_training` tables in the `training_postgres_public` source and transforms it according to client requirements.
+The transformed data is loaded into a flat file target connection.

 ## Business Logic